slimgroup/Software.SEG2020/rizzuti2020SEGuqavp/README.md

 # Running the examples

-For Gaussian mixture density estimation, from parent directory run the command:
+For the Gaussian mixture sampling estimation, run the command from the parent directory:
 ```
 julia ./scripts/VI_gaussmixture.jl
 ```